LordKarsSama/KASPT---Knowledge-Assessment-Software-and-Performance-Tracking/README.md

 Back up the `Profiles` folder before important upgrades.
 Bug reports should include the KASPT version, Windows version, display scaling percentage and steps required to reproduce the problem.
 Do not publish a real `performance.db` with a bug report unless you intend to disclose its contents.

 KASPT is distributed free of charge for use.
 Copyright is retained by its developer.
 All rights reserved.

+## Release verification

+At the time of packaging, KASPT passed all available tests and a Microsoft Defender scan.
+No known malware or critical problems were detected.